zhangyuang/node-ffi-rs/README.md

 extern "C" void printMyClass(MyClass *instance) { instance->print(); }
 ```

-And then, it can called by the following code
+And then, it can be called by the following code:

 ```js
 const classPointer = load({